IvS-KULeuven/ComboCode/README.md

     - $ cd
     - $ git clone https://github.com/<YOUR_USERNAME>/ComboCode.git ComboCode

-* Tell git what the original "upstream" version of the code is, i.e. at IvS-KULeuven:
+* Tell git what the original "upstream" version of the code is at IvS-KULeuven (i.e. the original online version of the code -- don't confuse with origin, or *your* online version of the code):
     - $ git remote add --track master upstream https://github.com/IvS-KULeuven/ComboCode.git

 * Tell git that any subfolders in ~/ComboCode/ other than cc/ and aux/ are to be ignored.
 For this, you can create (or update) the file ~/ComboCode/.git/info/exclude with paths/files to be excluded from any git tracking.
 An example of such a file for ComboCode is available <a href="http://ster.kuleuven.be/~robinl/cc/exclude"> here</a>.